San Antonio Pedestrian Accident Attorney

 Experienced catastrophic pedestrian injury lawyers in San Antonio might also help claimants and their families hold multiple parties liable after devastating traffic accidents.

 The dedicated attorneys at the Wyatt Law Firm have recovered over half a billion dollars for wrongfully injured clients in Texas.
 During our representation, clients frequently asked us the following questions about San Antonio pedestrian-vehicle collisions.

 Q. How long do I have to consider my options after a car hit me in San Antonio?

-Insurance deadlines often require notifying insurers of potential claims within 30 to 120 days.
+Insurance company deadlines often require victims to notify insurers of potential claims within 30 to 120 days.
 Similar deadlines may apply if public entities, such as the City of San Antonio or state/federal workers, contributed to the accident.
-Even if you do not want to pursue litigation or file an insurance claim, it’s always beneficial to speak with an attorney about preserving essential evidence and protecting your financial recovery rights.
+Even if you do not want to pursue litigation or file an insurance claim, it’s always beneficial to speak with an attorney about preserving essential evidence to protect your financial recovery rights.

 Q. What damages can I recover if a vehicle hits me in San Antonio?

 - Pedestrians have the same financial recovery rights as vehicle occupants.
-They may demand personal injury damages under Texas law to compensate them for direct and indirect losses related to the accident.
+They may request personal injury damages under Texas law to compensate them for direct and indirect losses related to the accident.

 Direct economic damages include, but are not limited to:

 - Ambulance, emergency room, hospital, and other medical bills